Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Introduction

 $\bullet$ \textit{RQ2: } In practical MCS, tasks may be redundantly sampled by multiple workers.
 While redundancy improves sensing quality, its marginal gain often diminishes or saturates due to spatio-temporal correlations.
 Ignoring redundancy effects may lead to structural imbalance: some ``popular'' tasks become overcrowded with redundant reports, wasting budget, whereas others remain undersampled, resulting in severe quality and coverage gaps that fail to meet required thresholds.
 Nevertheless, most prior work overlooks sensing redundancy, implicitly presuming a linear quality gain with increased worker recruitment\cite{qi2026Accelerating,liwang2025long}.
 Therefore, our second RQ is: \textit{How to model redundancy-aware sensing quality while ensuring attainable quality, controlled redundancy, and budget feasibility?}

-$\bullet$ \textit{RQ3:} Dynamic MCS is inherently uncertain due to mobility perturbations, and network fluctuations~\cite{qi2026Accelerating,qi2023matching}.
-Online optimization demands frequent preference disclosure and communication, causing high overhead~\cite{liwang2025long,qi2023matching} and increasing inference exposure, whereas offline planning may fail when participation deviates from expectations.
-Hence, a practical mechanism must support rapid online adaptation with bounded interactions and stable convergence, while guaranteeing budget feasibility and quality satisfaction.
-Therefore, our third RQ is: \textit{How to design a unified framework integrating risk-aware offline planning with lightweight online adaptation, enabling temporary recruitment and release to converge within few interaction rounds under explicit budget and quality guarantees?}
+$\bullet$ \textit{RQ3:} Dynamic MCS is inherently uncertain due to worker mobility, availability fluctuation, participant dropout, and network variations~\cite{qi2026Accelerating,qi2023matching}.
+Purely online optimization requires frequent preference disclosure and communication, leading to high interaction overhead~\cite{liwang2025long,qi2023matching} and increased inference exposure.
+In contrast, purely offline planning may become infeasible when actual worker participation deviates from the planned assignments.
+Hence, a practical MCS service provisioning mechanism should combine risk-aware offline planning with lightweight online adaptation, so that quality deficits can be mitigated with bounded interactions and stable adjustment.
+Therefore, our third RQ is: \textit{How to design a unified framework integrating risk-aware offline planning with lightweight online adaptation, enabling temporary recruitment within a few interaction rounds under explicit budget and quality requirements?}